planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 Previously, Libplanet had no clear rules for its release cycle.
-It was just simply giving a new version number to a collection of unreleased changes when there is a big API change or some time has passed since the last release.
+It was just simply giving a new version number to a collection of unreleased changes when there is a big API change, or some time has passed since the last release.

 However, since the launch of the <cite>Nine Chronicles</cite>' mainnet last year, Libplanet has had to make frequent releases to fix various problems in